-Since 1916, the AAUP has been ensuring meaningful faculty participation in institutional governance.
+Since its founding, the AAUP has been ensuring meaningful faculty participation in institutional governance.

 The AAUP's Committee on College and University Governance composed its first statement on the subject in 1920, emphasizing the importance of faculty involvement in personnel decisions, selection of administrators, preparation of the budget, and determination of educational policies.
 Refinements were introduced in subsequent years, culminating in the development of the 1966 Statement on Government of Colleges and Universities.
 This statement, which was jointly formulated with the American Council on Education and the Association of Governing Boards of Universities and Colleges, calls for shared responsibility among the different components of institutional government and specifies areas of primary responsibility for governing boards, administrations, and faculties.
 It remains the Association's central policy document relating to academic governance.
 It has been supplemented over the years by a series of derivative policy statements, including those on faculty governance and academic freedom, budgetary and salary matters, financial exigency, the selection, evaluation, and retention of administrators, college athletics, governance and collective bargaining, and the faculty status of college and university librarians.